Q. Who can attend Befriend gatherings? What does it mean to be a Befriend "member"?

 Q. Where do the events take place?

-A. Befriend events occur all over the Perth metro area, however they are typically held at community hubs such as Perth city, Leederville, Subiaco, Vic Park, Fremantle, Hillarys, Joondalup, Midland and (soon) Kwinana.
+A. Gatherings occur all over the Perth metro area, however they are typically held at community hubs such as Perth city, Leederville, Subiaco, Vic Park, Fremantle, Hillarys, Joondalup, Midland, Kwinana and Armadale.
 If you live anywhere in the Perth metro area, you are welcome to host your own event.

 Q. How many people could I expect at an event?